Updated: Dec 14, 2022

-When To Hire A Pre-Screened Los Angeles Employment Lawyer
+When To Hire A Pre-Screened California Employment Attorney for a Workplace Discrimination case

 These are the most common signs of discrimination we've noticed in Los Angeles.

 Questionable hiring practices and inappropriate questions during an interview: Employers are not allowed to ask questions during an interview that target an applicant’s protected class.
-For example, an employer cannot ask female candidate if she's single, whether she plans to become pregnant or any other personal questions related to hey family planning.
+For example, an employer cannot ask the female candidate if she's single, whether she plans to become pregnant, or any other personal questions related to her family planning.
 These type of questions have nothing to do with her ability to perform the job she's applying for and is against the law.

-Inappropriate comments or remarks: These include comments that stereotype certain protected classes and attack their fitness as employees based on their protected attributes.
-For example "over weight people are lazy" or "women work slower than men".
-This language reveal unlawful bias and it isn't allowed.
+Inappropriate comments or remarks include comments that stereotype certain protected classes and attack their fitness as employees based on their protected attributes.
+For example, "overweight people are lazy" or "women work slower than men".
+This language reveals unlawful bias, and it isn't allowed.

-Unfair promotions or assignment of work responsibilities: If less-qualified male employees are always promoted over more-qualified female candidates, the employer could is likely engaging in an unlawful practice discriminating against women based on gender.
+Unfair promotions or assignment of work responsibilities: If less-qualified male employees are always promoted over more-qualified female candidates, the employer could likely engage in an unlawful practice of discriminating against women based on gender.

 Assumptions regarding an employee’s abilities: Assuming an employee’s abilities can be another sign of workplace discrimination and harassment.
 For example, if your employer assumes you will underperform a job activity because of your age is illegal and should be reported immediately.

-Any type of discrimination is illegal in California, even when detecting workplace discrimination is difficult, knowing these signs is helpful.
-If you believe you are the victim of employment discrimination, you should always document any examples you notice and contact a Los Angeles Employment Lawyer who can help you determine the next course of action.
+Any type of discrimination is illegal in California, and even when detecting workplace discrimination is difficult, knowing these signs is helpful.
+If you believe you are the victim of employment discrimination, you should always document any examples you notice and contact a California Employment Lawyer to help you determine the next course of action.